 Ben’s Bargains Complete Guide to Managing Gift Cards

 Yet another holiday season has passed and many Americans have a new stack of gift cards to spend during post-holiday sales or throughout the year.
-Gift card spending reached an all-time high during 2013, hitting nearly 30 billion in total sales, and the average shopper spent about $163 on gift cards over the holiday season according to the National Retail Federation.
+Gift card spending reached an all-time high during 2014, hitting nearly 30 billion in total sales, and the average shopper spent about $175 on gift cards over the holiday season.

 But what do you do with all those gift cards?
 Read on to find out:

 According to Ben’s 2014 Gift Card Study of approximately 2,300 online shoppers, over 70 percent of the respondents received at least one gift card during the holiday season.
 In addition, more than a third of respondents received three or more gift cards during the holiday season.